Robertslob/CalcUrMath/README.md

 ***This is a school project***

-A calculator app for Android
+A calculator app for Android!